 Reeds Nautical Almanac 2017 (£49.99)

 It doesn’t matter what kind of boating you enjoy.
 From waspish personal watercraft to 50-metre sailing yachts, this has to be in your cruising collection.
 It provides everything you need to know to plan a cruise anywhere in the UK and Ireland (and along the entire European coastline from Denmark to Gibraltar).
 Equipped with thousands of revisions each year, the 2017 book includes more than 700 harbour chartlets, plus tide tables, passage notes and distance data; information on radio, weather and safety; and a free Marina Guide.
 It’s also now available as a desktop resource as well as a print publication and while it is quite expensive, it remains the cruise boater’s most valuable go-to resource.

 A Seaman’s Guide to the Rule of the Road (£12.50)

 I know it has a reputation as a dry and convoluted volume of lawyer speak, but Naval Officers have to learn this thing verbatim and that’s something we should all try to achieve.
 Not only will it improve your understanding of how to conduct yourself on the water and how to react to difficult situations, but your knowledge of it will also serve you very well should you be involved in an accident.
 There are plenty of supplementary guides available to help break down the stickiest rules, as well as quiz cards and plastic reminder sheets to help you at the helm.
 But whichever route you take, understanding this stuff is vital to a happy, relaxed and enriching boat life.

 Enjoyed our Powerboat book list?
-Check out our list of boating books for children.
+Check out our list of boating books for children and Best sailing books.
 Looking for more gift ideas for the boater in your life?
-Read A boating Christmas wish list.
+Read Best Christmas gifts for boaters.